Updated: August 2022

 Security of Data

 The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
-We employ organizational, physical and technological measures to protect the confidentiality of personal information and to safeguard Personal Data against loss or theft, as well as unauthorized access, disclosure, copying, use or modification, in light of, among other things, the sensitivity of the information and the purposes for which it is to be used.
+We employ organizational, physical and technological measures to protect the confidentiality of personal information and to safeguard Personal Data against loss or theft, as well as unauthorized access, disclosure, copying, use or modification, and considering the sensitivity of the information and the purposes for which it is to be used.

 Your Rights Concerning Your Personal Data

 We respect your right to access and rectify your Personal Data.
-You also have the right to withdraw consent at any time and request that we stop using, sharing or otherwise processed where the CIM relied on your consent to process your personal information.
+You also have the right to withdraw consent at any time and request that we stop using, sharing or otherwise processing your data in any capacity where CIM relied on your consent to process your personal information.
 If you are a resident of the EEA, you have certain additional rights:

 - The right to object: You have the right to object to our processing of your Personal Data in certain circumstances.
 We may, however, continue to process your Personal Data unless your interests, rights and freedoms override our legitimate interests.

-- The right to data portability: You have the right to be provided with a copy of the information we have on you in a structured, machine-readable and commonly used format.
+- The right to data portability: You have the right to be provided with a copy of the information we have about you in a structured, machine-readable and commonly used format.

-- Right of deletion: You have the right to request that we delete your Personal Data, in which case we will carry out this request unless we exceptions apply permitting us to keep certain information about you.
+- Right of deletion: You have the right to request that we delete your Personal Data.
+We will carry out this request unless exceptions apply permitting us to keep certain information.

 Please note that we may ask you to verify your identity before responding to such requests.